 Component Unit - The NSHE does not directly invest in foreign currency investments and is therefore not subject to foreign currency risk.
-However, it has \$189,524,000 in mutual funds in both the operating and endowment pools that are primarily invested in international equities at June 30, 2017.
+However, it has \$170,480 in mutual funds in both the operating and endowment pools that are primarily invested in international equities at June 30, 2020.

 Fair Value of Investments: The State uses the market approach to determine the fair value of its investments.
 The State categorizes the fair value measurements of its investments based on the hierarchy established by generally accepted accounting principles.
-The fair value hierarchy, which has three levels, is based on the valuation inputs used to measure an asset's fair value: Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-The following table summarizes the fair value measurements of the primary government as of June 30, 2017 (expressed in thousands):
+The fair value hierarchy, which has three levels, is based on the valuation inputs used to measure an asset's fair value: Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are valued using quoted prices for identical securities in markets that are not active; Level 3 inputs are significant unobservable inputs.
+The following table summarizes the fair value measurements of the primary government and fiduciary funds as of June 30, 2020 (expressed in thousands):